sophea/gae-flex-springboot/README.md

-# Spring Boot based sample backend app running GAE Flex environment
+# Spring Boot based sample backend app running GAE Flex environment using Google SqlCloud

 This sample shows how to run a [Spring Boot][spring-boot] application on [Google Cloud Platform][cloud-java].
 It uses the [Google App Engine flexible